alexeymalyuk/tinymce-insert-fa-icon/README.md

 # tinymce-insert-fa-icon
-TinyMCE plugin for insertion and replacing FontAwesome 4.7.0 icons
+TinyMCE plugin for insertion and replacing FontAwesome 4.7.0 icons with category filter and search